 Pierchoski Estate Law can help parents feel confident that your children will have the relationship with you folks or in-laws that you want them to have.

-This is happening more and more often, and it’s an issue you’ll want to be aware of, if your child has a close relationship with your parents, or if you are a grandparent who wants to maintain relationship with your grandkids no matter what, or if you do not have a relationship with your parents and want to ensure that your child doesn’t either, if something happens to you.
+This is happening more and more often and it’s an issue you’ll want to be aware of if your child has a close relationship with your parents.
+If you are a grandparent who wants to maintain relationship with your grandkids no matter what, or if you do not have a relationship with your parents and want to ensure that your child doesn’t either, this is also goo information for you.
+You should always be prepared in the event that something happens to you.

 But, maybe you would choose someone else, or perhaps you would even want there to be restrictions on the care or visitation of your child by your parents.
 In that case, you must legally document your choices.
-You may even want to create a confidential exclusion of guardianship, which we prepare as part of a comprehensive Kids Protection Plan® for your family.
+You may even want to create a confidential exclusion of guardianship, which we prepare as part of a comprehensive Guardianship Plan for your family.

 Finally, if you are a grandparent who has already become a primary caretaker for your grandchild, you will want to take the steps of naming legal guardians for the child or children in your care, in case anything happens to you.

 To learn more make your appointment with Pierchoski Estate Law.
 Call 931-363.7222.